meteor/galaxy-docs/source/api.md

 Each account (organization or individual) can have one API Key to access the API.

-You can generate your key in the Settings tab of your account on Galaxy dashboard.
+You can generate your key in the Settings tab of your account on Galaxy dashboard (`https://galaxy.meteor.com/{username}/settings`).

-> API is only available for professional apps
+> API is only available for professional apps.

 Once you generate your API Key you use our API providing this key in the header `galaxy-api-key`.
 See one example using cURL and Galaxy US.